codlark/cls/docs/Syntax.md

 ## Special Sections

-There are 4 special sections.
+There are 5 special sections.

 The `layout` section specifies the size of the final asset as well as interactions with the file system.
 This section uses property definitions.
-A full list of properties available to the `layout` section are listed in [Layout and Elements](../Layout-and-Elements/).
+A full list of properties available to the `layout` section are listed in [Properties](../Properties/).

 The `data` section specifies data used in generating assets.
 This section uses the CSV syntax described [below](#csv-syntax).